BartJongejan/Bracmat/README.md

         bracmat "out$Hello\nWorld!&out'\"Here I am!\nWhat about you?\""    (Windows)

     Notice the $ in front of the Linux parameter.
 This is a bash extension that makes it possible to escape apostrophes.
+You should see this output:

+        Hello
+        World!
+        Here I am!
+        What about you?

   * At least the first parameter must be a valid bracmat expression, appropriately quoted and 'escaped' to pass unscathed through the shell's own parameter evaluation mechanism.